 Trump is now considering revoking the security clearances of former intelligence officials who have criticized him.

 Not even Richard Nixon went this far.
 It’s not just petty and vindictive.
 It’s bad for American policy.
 Former heads of intelligence agencies retain their security clearances so they can speak about sensitive matters with their successors and with Congress.
-Trump obviously doesn’t want them to.– Robert Reich on Facebook
+Trump obviously doesn’t want them to.

 That’s right.
 Go after the most popular President in our lifetime, Mr. Orange Hate-Monkey.
 (OHM) Try to take away Barack Obama’s security clearance (What is a security clearance?
 Who has one and why?)
 Don’t mess around with the underlings from previous administrations.
-I mean, you act like you heft a decent sized pair of balls, take on the truly powerful in your current sphere.
+I mean, you act like you heft a decent sized pair of balls, you should take on the truly powerful in your current sphere not muck around with underlings.
 Take on the Clinton’s and the Clinton Foundation.
 I’ll get the popcorn out to watch those fights.
-Better than an impeachment, an emasculation live on television, without all that bothersome blood.
-A lesson to White Men everywhere.
+This would be better television than impeachment hearings.
+An emasculation live on television, without all that bothersome blood.
+A lesson to white men everywhere.
 There is a limit to effective power.

 There are dozens of conservative pundits who are bailing out on the OHM and his racist, fascist, oligarchicalkleptocracy in the making.
 They are bailing out because they can smell failure in the air.
 I don’t want to cast aspersions on Steve Schmidt (pictured at right) personally, but his cohort of conservative Republican operators created the fertile ground that the OHM’s candidacy sprouted in.
 They are the ones that accepted Nixon’s Southern strategy.
 They are the ones that built on that legacy.
 They are the ones that tried to navigate the tricky waters between outright, obvious racism, and just not liking the black Democrat in the White House.